Promotion (chess): Promotion to a rook

 Now king moves by Black cause stalemate because the rook is pinned and cannot move.
 If Black instead moves the bishop along the c1–h6 diagonal, White can parry this with a perpetual pursuit of the bishop with the rook, so Black cannot make any progress: 5...Bg5 6.Rd5 Kf4 7.Rd2 Bh6 8.Rd6 Kg5 9.Rd2 is one possible continuation.

 Promotion to a bishop

 In the diagrammed position, the pawn must be advanced to c8 and promoted; otherwise, it is captured, resulting in a draw.
 Promotion to a queen or rook would pin the bishop, leaving Black with no legal moves, resulting in a stalemate; promotion to knight may appear to threaten checkmate via 2.Nb6#, but Black moves their bishop next turn, so there is no mate, and White cannot make any further progress.
-Promotion to bishop is the only way to win, threatening mate with Bb7 that the enemy bishop, being confined to dark squares, is helpless to prevent:
+Promotion to bishop is the only way to win, threatening mate with Nd7 followed by Bb7, that the enemy bishop, being confined to dark squares, is helpless to prevent: